 • Incorrectly typed or supplied email

-What is an acceptable email bounce rate?
+What is an acceptable average email bounce rate?

 Bounce rates aren’t a one-size-fits-all problem.
 Different industries have different acceptable email bounce rates.
 So, looking at the topic in general terms, what is an acceptable bounce rate for emails?